Back to prior page

 (Courtesy of Minard Coons)

-Above from left to right are Budd Buster (as the Mayor), Steve Clark (sheriff), Max 'Alibi' Terhune, and John 'Dusty' King in a still from the Range Busters adventure BOOT HILL BANDITS (Monogram, 1942).
+Above from left to right are Budd Buster (as the Mayor), Steve Clark (sheriff), Max 'Alibi' Terhune, and John 'Dusty' King in the Range Busters adventure BOOT HILL BANDITS (Monogram, 1942).
 This one is chock full of familiar villains - Ray Corrigan battles "the Maverick", the scar faced brute portrayed by big Glenn Strange.
 Other baddies were John Merton, I. Stanford Jolley and George Chesebro.
 At the end, Budd Buster is revealed as the brains heavy.

 (Courtesy of Minard Coons)